Aternity/Remediation-Scripts-Library/Browser/Readme.md

 ## OS checks & cache path for browsers
 OS checks are being made using caption from WMI Objects.
 Caption works on Windows 7, windows 8 as well as windows 10.
 In the scripts IE browser has been used to tackle different location of a cache.
-Browser paths are variablzed and can be changes depeding on the use case.
+Browser paths are variablized and can be changes depeding on the use case.